wpilibsuite/frc-docs/source/docs/software/commandbased/subsystems.rst

 Subsystems also serve as the backbone of the ``CommandScheduler``\ ’s resource management system.
 Commands may declare resource requirements by specifying which subsystems they interact with; the scheduler will never concurrently schedule more than one command that requires a given subsystem.
 An attempt to schedule a command that requires a subsystem that is already-in-use will either interrupt the currently-running command or be ignored, based on the running command's :ref:`Interruption Behavior <docs/software/commandbased/commands:getInterruptionBehavior>`.

 Subsystems can be associated with "default commands" that will be automatically scheduled when no other command is currently using the subsystem.
 This is useful for "background" actions such as controlling the robot drive, keeping an arm held at a setpoint, or stopping motors when the subsystem isn't used.
 Similar functionality can be achieved in the subsystem’s ``periodic()`` method, which is run once per run of the scheduler; teams should try to be consistent within their codebase about which functionality is achieved through either of these methods.
-Subsystems are represented in the command-based library by the ``Subsystem`` interface (`Java <https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/wpilibj2/command/Subsystem.html>`__, `C++ <https://github.wpilib.org/allwpilib/docs/release/cpp/classfrc2_1_1_subsystem.html>`__).
+Subsystems are represented in the command-based library by the ``Subsystem`` interface (`Java <https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/wpilibj2/command/Subsystem.html>`__, `C++ <https://github.wpilib.org/allwpilib/docs/release/cpp/classfrc2_1_1_subsystem.html>`__, `Python <https://robotpy.readthedocs.io/projects/commands-v2/en/stable/commands2/Subsystem.html>`__).

 Creating a Subsystem
 --------------------

-The recommended method to create a subsystem for most users is to subclass the abstract ``SubsystemBase`` class (`Java <https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/wpilibj2/command/SubsystemBase.html>`__, `C++ <https://github.wpilib.org/allwpilib/docs/release/cpp/classfrc2_1_1_subsystem_base.html>`__), as seen in the command-based template (`Java <https://github.com/wpilibsuite/allwpilib/blob/3eb372c25ad6079d6edfbdb4bb099a7bc00e4350/wpilibjExamples/src/main/java/edu/wpi/first/wpilibj/templates/commandbased/subsystems/ExampleSubsystem.java>`__, `C++ <https://github.com/wpilibsuite/allwpilib/blob/3eb372c25ad6079d6edfbdb4bb099a7bc00e4350/wpilibcExamples/src/main/cpp/templates/commandbased/include/subsystems/ExampleSubsystem.h>`__):
+The recommended method to create a subsystem for most users is to subclass the abstract ``SubsystemBase`` class in (`Java <https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/wpilibj2/command/SubsystemBase.html>`__, `C++ <https://github.wpilib.org/allwpilib/docs/release/cpp/classfrc2_1_1_subsystem_base.html>`__), as seen in the command-based template (`Java <https://github.com/wpilibsuite/allwpilib/blob/3eb372c25ad6079d6edfbdb4bb099a7bc00e4350/wpilibjExamples/src/main/java/edu/wpi/first/wpilibj/templates/commandbased/subsystems/ExampleSubsystem.java>`__, `C++ <https://github.com/wpilibsuite/allwpilib/blob/3eb372c25ad6079d6edfbdb4bb099a7bc00e4350/wpilibcExamples/src/main/cpp/templates/commandbased/include/subsystems/ExampleSubsystem.h>`__).
+In Python, because Python does not have interfaces, the ``Subsystem`` class is a concrete class that can be subclassed directly (`Python <https://robotpy.readthedocs.io/projects/commands-v2/en/stable/commands2/Subsystem.html>`__).
+The following example demonstrates how to create a simple subsystem in each of the supported languages:

 .. tab-set::